 Some of the biggest stars in the sport’s history have played in Hong Kong – Australia’s David Campese was a regular favourite, while the late Jonah Lomu, one of the greatest players ever to have played the game, stormed to fame as a teenager in Hong Kong.
-As rugby went professional, it was rarer for players to play both games, but this year, with rugby in the Olympics, that’s changed.
-Among the 15s stars set to take part in the Hong Kong Sevens is All Black World Cup winner Sonny Bill Williams, while 20-year-old teammate Akira Ioane is seen by many as ‘the next Lomu’.
-Keepan eye out for South Africa’s electric Seabelo Senatla, while the flair-packed defending champions Fiji are a joy to watch: Savenaca Rawaca has been on fire for them this season.
+As rugby went professional, it was rarer for players to play both games, but with rugby back in the Olympics, that’s changed.

 So where do I get a ticket?

 That could be tricky without connections or an official tour – the event could easily sell out the 40,000-capacity stadium twice over.
-There are other events to get a taste of the action: outdoor viewing areas at the Central Harbourfront are popular, and there’s a women’s tournament on the Thursday and Friday.
+There are other events to get a taste of the action: outdoor viewing areas at the Central Harbourfront are popular, and there’s a women’s tournament.
 Earlier in the week, the Hong Kong Tens, which invites teams from around the world in a 10-a-side format, is a fun warm-up to the main event.

 I went, ended up in the South Stand and now I can’t remember anything.
 What do I say to sound like I remember?

-Drop a line about how you reckon Sonny Bill has a lot of work to do to adapt to the smaller game and how Fiji will be national heroes when they bring back the country’s first Olympic medals in August.
+Drop a line about how you reckon Sonny Bill still work to do to adapt to the smaller game and how the Fiji players have become national heroes.
 Throw in a sentence or two about how you felt the event perfectly encapsulated Hong Kong’s history of colonial culture, can-do spirit and joy at letting its hair down, and you’ll be golden.
 You’re welcome.